tyson-nw/SRD/SRD.md

 - **Target** - [[#Self]]
 - **Duration** - 1 minute

-See magical [[#Aura]]'s of ongoing spells, know what spell is being cast by a creature, or the remnants of spells that were cast within 1 hour for every Tier the caster is.
+See ongoing spells, know what spell is being cast by a creature, or see the remnants of spells that were cast within 1 hour for every Tier the caster is.

 ### Discorperate
 - **Tier 3** - [[#Wizard]]